dankelley/dek_blog/_posts/2024-02-04-bathymetry-topography-nova-scotia.md

 where the first line must be un-commented if `remotes` is not already installed.

+If you use this as a pattern for a diagram of your own, there are two things you will likely want to adjust.
+1. The `resolution` parameter of `dod.topo()`, which is the resolution of the topographic matrix in arc minutes.
+(One arc minute in latitude corresponds to 1 nautical mile, or a bit under 2 km.
+See `?dod.topo` for more on this.)
+2. The `height` parameter of `png()`, which I have adjusted here to remove white bands that otherwise appear at either the top and bottom of the image, or the left and right.
+These bands occur if the aspect ratio of the axis frame is not equal to the aspect ratio of the data view.
+A few minutes of adjustment is all it should take to find a good value.
+Note that I run this code in non-interactive mode.
+If you tend to run code through RStudio or in another interactive manner, you can adjust the plot size and redraw until the white bands go away, but I recommend working non-interactively (or eliminating the `if` condistion) because then your code will be reproducible and you can use the same parameters for other plots.

 ```R
 Q <- 0.95 # quantile for slope cutoff